Nethereum/Nethereum.Docs/docs/getting-started.md

 Nethereum's playground can help you get started immediately with no setup, yet, just be aware that it's not a full-fledged IDE http://playground.nethereum.com/

 Now, open the Program.cs file in the editor.
+If Visual Studio Code prompts you to add additional extensions, click 'Yes'.

 ## 5. Code to retrieve account balance